How to Invest in Farmland in Nigeria

 Since precious metals are not someone else’s liability, they often retain value or increase when paper assets collapse.

 Farmland is a similar type of fixed asset.
-Its value isn’t tied to the financial markets or even residential or commercial real estate markets.
+Its value isn’t tied to the financial, residential, or commercial real estate markets.

-And it has a significant advantage over precious metals in that it produces something – food.
+And it has a significant advantage over precious metals in that it produces food.

 Food will always have economic value, but it may be worth even more in a severe crisis.